 - SQL syntax errors

-Skeema.io CI is configured in the same way as the
+Skeema.io CI uses the same configuration system as the

 skeema command-line tool.
 In brief: